edervinicius/qikserve-frontend-challenge/README.md

 ## Running local

-The provided endpoint was unstable due to the usage limit, sometimes it was out of operation, so in the .env setting to "dev" mode the system uses json data locally
+The provided endpoint was unstable due to the usage limit, sometimes it was out of operation, so in the .env setting to "dev" mode the system uses json data locally.
+I used currency and interface internationalization, based on the configuration that comes from the venue endpoint.

 1. Add a .env file following the model proposed in .env.example
 2. Fill in the .env with the "dev" or "prod" mode